 Review of Directive 2010/63/EU on the protection of animals used for scientific purposes

 Like all recent EU legislation, Directive 2010/63/EU includes a requirement for a review - in this case due by November 2017 (Article 58).
 Due to the relatively early timing of the review and its partly delayed transposition into certain national legislations of the Member States, there will be only limited experience of the Directive.
 It is unlikely that the Directive's projected benefits, especially in terms of improved welfare and science, will have fully materialised.
 The focus of the review is therefore to assess the impacts of the Directive on the basis of preliminary findings in selected targeted areas.
-Another, more comprehensive, evaluation in line with the Commission Better Regulation programme will be carried out in 2019.
+Another, more comprehensive, evaluation in line with the Commission Better Regulation programme has been proposed for 2019.

 The review process started with targeted stakeholder consultations between 27 May - 31 August 2016 involving the user community (those who breed, supply or use animals), Member State authorities and other EU-level stakeholder organisations.
 To promote a balanced response, national animal welfare organisations were also invited to contribute in addition to respondents from the user community, both at the establishment as well as at EU level.
 The Commission has sought to reach out to all relevant stakeholder organisations at EU level.